OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.da-provider.rpc.timeout` | duration                                                                  per-response timeout (0-disabled) | None
 `node.da-provider.rpc.url` | string                                                                        url of server, use self for loopback websocket, self-auth for loopback with authentication | None
 `node.da-provider.rpc.websocket-message-size-limit` | int                                                  websocket message size limit used by the RPC client.
 0 means no limit | `268435456`
+`node.da-provider.store-rpc-method` | string                                                               name of the store rpc method on the daprovider server (used when data streaming is disabled) | `daprovider_store`
-`node.da-provider.with-writer` | implies if the daprovider rpc server supports writer interface | None `node.dangerous.disable-blob-reader` | DANGEROUS! disables the EIP-4844 blob reader, which is necessary to read batches | None
+`node.da-provider.use-data-streaming` | use data streaming protocol for storing large payloads | None `node.da-provider.with-writer` | implies if the daprovider rpc server supports writer interface | None `node.dangerous.disable-blob-reader` | DANGEROUS! disables the EIP-4844 blob reader, which is necessary to read batches | None
 `node.dangerous.no-l1-listener` | DANGEROUS! disables listening to L1.
 To be used in test nodes only | None